 18 Free/Cheap Fun Ideas for Spring Break

 Head to Rebecca Ruth’s and see where the world famous Bourbon Chocolates is born.
-This unique confectionery operation is known worldwide as “The Inventor of Bourbon Candy!,” and is located in historic downtown Frankfort, KY – just a stone’s throw from the Kentucky state capitol building.
-Take a tour and sample some yummy candy! $5.00 Per Person, Children 5 & Under are free.
+Known worldwide as “The Inventor of Bourbon Candy!,” it is close to the Kentucky state capitol building which allows for some sweet educational fun.
+Take a tour and sample some yummy candy! $5.00 per person, free for children 5 & under.
 Guided tours are Monday – Saturday 10:00 AM – 12:00 PM & 1:00 PM – 5:30 PM.

 Salato Wildlife Education Center has something for the entire family!
-See native wildlife up close and personal along our accessible exhibit trails, bring a lunch and have a picnic, go fishing at one of our fully stocked lakes, or take a hike on the HabiTrek or Pea Ridge Trails!
-You’ll have fun, and you’ll learn something, too!
-Adult: $4, Youth (5-18): $2, Under 5 is free!
+While touring the grounds, you will see native wildlife up close and personal along their paved exhibit trails.
+Bring a lunch and have a picnic, bring fishing gear and go fishing at one of their stocked lakes, or take a hike on one of their trails!
+Adult: $5, Youth (5-18): $3, admission is free for kids under 5!
+They are open Tuesday-Saturday.
+And, there’s a nice playground just down the street at Juniper Hill.

 The Kentucky Children’s Garden is a safe 1.85 acre outdoor learning environment designed to help children 2-10 years old discover plants and the environment.
-There’s an integrated combination of various “child-scaled” theme gardens and garden-like elements for experiential play: gardens planted and maintained by children, a small amphitheater for presentations, interactive educational exhibits, inter-connecting paths and comfortable benches. $10 for a family of 5.
-Closed on Mondays and Tuesdays.
+There’s an integrated combination of various “child-scaled” theme gardens and garden-like elements for experiential play: gardens planted and maintained by children, a small amphitheater for presentations, interactive educational exhibits, interconnecting paths and comfortable benches. $10 for a family of 5 or $3 per person, under 2 years old are free.
+Closed Mondays-Wednesdays during the spring.

 Tour the Toyota Plant.
 It’s for kids who are in first grade or above and they have tram tours and interactive features that kids will love.